Jason-Philip/Looking-at-stars/README.md

 -   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

--   [MDN Web Docs](https://developer.mozilla.org/) : For Pattern Validation code.
-Code was modified to better fit my needs and to match an Irish phone number layout to ensure correct validation.
-Tutorial Found [Here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/tel#Pattern_validation)
+-   [W3schools](https://www.w3schools.com/) : Was used for the section of code to create the modal using JavaScript, which I am yet to learn fully.
+Tutorial Found [Here](https://www.w3schools.com/howto/howto_css_modals.asp#:~:text=%20How%20To%20Create%20a%20Modal%20Box%20,fixed%3B%207%20Step%203%29%20Add%20JavaScript%3A%20More%20)

 ### Content